LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 - When a user while creating a Custom Endpoint Bot uses the feature of Test Connection
 - When a user starts a bot and Third-Party Bot connector verifies the connection to the Custom Endpoint service

-In both scenarios Figure 2.2 shows the sequence diagram which endpoint in the Custom Endpoint service is called
+In both scenarios Figure 2.2 shows the sequence of interactions with the involved services service is called

 {: .important}